plone/training/mastering-plone/registry.rst

     # -*- coding: utf-8 -*-
     from plone import api
-    from plone.i18n.normalizer.interfaces import IIDNormalizer
-    from zope.component import queryUtility
+    from plone.app.vocabularies.terms import safe_simplevocabulary_from_values
     from zope.interface import implementer
     from zope.schema.interfaces import IVocabularyFactory
-    from zope.schema.vocabulary import SimpleVocabulary

     @implementer(IVocabularyFactory)
-    class RoomsVocabularyFactory(object):

-        def __call__(self, context):
+    def RoomsVocabularyFactory(context):
         values = api.portal.get_registry_record('ploneconf.rooms')
-            normalizer = queryUtility(IIDNormalizer)
-            items = [(normalizer.normalize(i), i) for i in values] return SimpleVocabulary.fromItems(items)

-    RoomsVocabulary = RoomsVocabularyFactory()
+        return safe_simplevocabulary_from_values(values)

 Note:

-* `RoomsVocabulary` is a instance of :py:class:`RoomsVocabularyFactory`.
+* We turn the values freom the registry into a dynamic `SimpleVocabulary` that can be used in the schema.
-* We normalize values to create a vocabulary since the value of a SimpleVocabulary has to be ASCII.
-We use one of many useful normalizers that Plone provides.
+* We use the handy helper-method `safe_simplevocabulary_from_values` to create the vocabulary since the `token` of a `SimpleTerm` in a `SimpleVocabulary` needs to be bytes, not unicode.
+* You could use the context in which the vocabulary is created to further control the values in the vocabulary.

-Register a vocabulary in :file:`configure.zcml` as `ploneconf.site.vocabularies.Rooms`:
+You need to register this vocabulary as a utility in :file:`configure.zcml` as `ploneconf.site.vocabularies.Rooms`:

 .. code-block:: xml

     <utility
         name="ploneconf.site.vocabularies.Rooms"
-        component="ploneconf.site.vocabularies.RoomsVocabulary" />
+        component="ploneconf.site.vocabularies.RoomsVocabularyFactory" />

+From now on you can use this vocabulary by only referring to its name `ploneconf.site.vocabularies.Rooms`.

-Use the vocabulary in the talk-schema.
+Use the new vocabulary in the talk-schema.
 Edit :file:`content/talk.xml`

 .. code-block:: xml
    :linenos: